 Pathology of Laboratory Rodents and Rabbits

-Co-authored by the Comparative Pathology Laboratory Director Stephen Griffey
+Co-authored by the Comparative Pathology Laboratory's retired director Stephen Griffey

 Now in its fourth edition, Pathology of Laboratory Rodents and Rabbits has become a standard text for veterinary pathologists, laboratory animal veterinarians, students, and others interested in these species.

 - The standard reference on the pathogenesis and cardinal diagnostic features of diseases of mice, rats, hamsters, gerbils, guinea pigs, and rabbits

 - Expanded coverage of rabbit disease, normal anatomic features, and biology

 - Over 450 color photographs illustrating gross and microscopic pathology